-Our desire is to implement fully self-sustaining community solutions as illustrated in the associative graphic.
-Entering countries, building relationships, learning on-the-ground realities of people, problems and discovering solution possibilities takes time.
-However, project commitments are designed with the exit in mind.
+Our desire is to implement fully self-sustaining community solutions as illustrated in the associative graphic working to addresss the whole person.
+All project commitments are designed with the exit in mind.
 We design for and contribute to autonomy, not dependence.

 We need your help!
 Contact us to learn about what we’re doing and how you might help.

 Operational efforts requiring time, effort consultation and contribution include: